sagecodes/intro-to-sql/README.md

 Import first step is to understand your data.

-- How is it structered?
+- How is it structured?
 - What does it represent?

-Lets do some different types quering.
+Lets do some different types querying.

-Lets take a look at all the categories of prducts we have
+Lets take a look at all the categories of products we have

 `SELECT * FROM Categories`